Course Title: Research Project

 Course Coordinator Availability: E-mail for appointment

 • You must have completed at least 96 credit points (= 2 full-time semesters) of your postgraduate program.

-• You must have passed EEET1142 Thesis Preparation and Problem Solving.
+• You must have passed EEET1142 Project Preparation, Planning and Problem Solving.

 • You must have a GPA of at least 3.0 for the semester immediately preceding this course.

 • In consultation with your academic supervisor, you are encouraged to choose electives aligned to your project to enhance project outcomes

 A Research Project involves exploring a scientific or engineering question at the frontier of knowledge.

 By undertaking a research project, you will develop basic skills in analysis of literature, systematic collection of data, evaluation of data, drawing insight from results, and presenting these results in written and oral forms.